The long shadow of Watergate: The John W. Dean interview on Krystal Nation

 Why did Nixon conduct secret recordings in the first place?
 Why didn’t the incriminating tapes disappear?
 What would have happened had the tapes not come to light to corroborate Dean’s testimony?
 Why did Nixon’s privately paid henchmen, “the plumbers,” break into the Democratic National Committee Headquarters?

-When White House Counsel John Dean saw the noose closing around the cover-up, he understood that there were going to be two fall guys: John Mitchell, who ran Nixon’s 1972 re-election campaign and became Attorney General , for controlling slush funds and orchestrating the break-in at the Watergate hotel, and, John Dean, for coordinating the subsequent cover up.
-But John Dean had other ideas: Dean soon became the world’s most famous whistle-blower – “not one wants to be a whistle-blower” he confesses to me.
-Trading his insight into Nixon’s involvement into a plea deal and witness protection, John Dean changed the course of history.
+When White House Counsel John Dean saw the noose closing around the cover-up, he understood that there were going to be two fall guys: John Mitchell, who ran Nixon’s 1972 re-election campaign and became Attorney General, for controlling slush funds and orchestrating the break-in at the Watergate hotel, and, John Dean, for coordinating the subsequent cover-up.
+But John Dean had other ideas: Dean soon became the world’s most famous whistle-blower – “no one wants to be a whistle-blower” he confesses to me.
+Trading his insight into Nixon’s involvement in a plea deal and witness protection, John Dean changed the course of history.

 The break-in itself, bungled by third-rate actors with James Bond pretensions, was, according to Nixon, “a ridiculous God-damn thing”.
 However, the Watergate Hotel break-in, and the subsequent cover-up, commanded the full resources and rapt attention of the White House and the two most senior aides, Bob Haldeman and John Ehrlichman, his legal counsel John Dean, and the President himself.